Rocky24910/mgmt6110_week02_aais_build_with_aistudio/assessment.md

 ### Q5 — Which decisions did I keep, and should I have kept more or fewer?

 ### Q6 — What would this mean for a team of thirty?

+---

+Working note:
+The back end was independently verified on the deployed Vercel URL.
+Both `/api/health` and `/api/environment` returned successful production responses.